My Brother Charlie

 How to Build a Hug: Temple Grandin and Her Amazing Squeeze Machine

 A true story about Dr. Temple Grandin, a prominent scientist and animal behaviorist, who also lives with autism.
 As a little girl, she longed for human contact, but at the same time she couldn't stand to be hugged.
 To her, hugging was an uncomfortable gesture, like being stuffed in a scratchy sock or getting your teeth drilled by the dentist.
 So with a bit of ingenuity, Temple solved this problem by inventing a hug machine.
-An inspiring children's book about autism that challenges readers to think outside the box.
+An inspiring children's book that challenges readers to think outside the box.

 Benji, the Bad Day, and Me

-A special children's book about autism and brotherly love.
+A special children's book about brotherly love.
 Sammy is having one heck of a bad day.
 He gets into trouble for misbehaving at school, the cafeteria runs out of pizza, and he gets soaking wet from the rain on his walk home.
 Sammy is especially annoyed because no one seems to be concerned about his bad days.
-His parents only care when his autistic brother, Benji, is having difficulty.
+His parents only care when his brother, Benji, is having difficulty.
 In a touching reversal of roles, Benji is the one who comforts Sammy and teaches him how to cope with his feelings.

 Too Sticky!
-Sensory Issues with Autism

-A must-read for kids on the autism spectrum who experience sensory issues.
+A must-read for kids who experience sensory issues.
 A high-functioning autistic girl experiences some anxiety when her science teacher introduces an experiment with slime.
 Holly has an extreme aversion to anything sticky, so she does not want to participate.
 With the gentle encouragement of her teacher and classmates, she finds the courage to try completing the project.
 Illustrations accurately portray the social and emotional struggles of a little girl who has to work hard to overcome her difficulties.

 A Friend Like Simon